HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 **ERRATA (FAQ v1.5.1, p.
 170 “Frenzy”):**
 “During a turn in which it made a charge move, or during the turn after it made a follow up move, a Frenzied model has a +1 modifier to its Attacks characteristic.
 However, a Frenzied rider does not confer this modifier to their mount, and vice versa.”

 *REGLA ORIGINAL (Rulebook p.
-170):*
-“A Frenzied model has a +1 modifier to its Attacks characteristic.
-This modifier does not apply to the model’s mount (in the case of a cavalry model), to the beasts that draw it (in the case of a chariot), or to its rider (in the case of a monster).
+170 Frenzy): “A Frenzied model has a +1 modifier to its Attacks characteristic.
+This modifier does not apply to the model’s mount (in the case of a cavalry model), to the beasts that draw it (in the case of a chariot), or to its rider (in the case of a monster).*
 </div>

 Con la errata, el bono de **+1 Ataque solo se aplica** mientras la unidad **carga** o justo después de un “follow up”**; desaparece el aumento permanente.
 Nerfeo sorprendente a esta regla que no era particularmente problemática.